CoderPush/pulse/docs/implementation.md

 ## Implementation Guidelines

 1. **Mobile First**
-   - All components should be responsive
+   - All shadcn components are responsive by default
    - Touch-friendly inputs
    - Minimal scrolling